canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the admission control plugin SecurityContextDeny is set if PodSecurityPolicy is not used (Manual)
+Ensure that the admission control plugin SecurityContextDeny is set if PodSecurityPolicy is not used

 **Remediation:**